Matt is a painter and freelance writer. Matt writes about various topics and experiences, including online dating.

 Apps Similar to Tinder

-I get more matches and dates using the Clover dating app than Tinder.
-When I first started using the app there weren't as many available matches in my area, but it's grown in popularity since.
-If you live in a major city, you should have plenty of matches to choose from.
-I don't live in a heavily populated area and I still get daily matches.
+I get more matches and dates using the Facebook dating app than Tinder and other apps I've used.
+When I first started using Facebook dating there weren't as many members in my area yet because it was still new, but it's grown a lot in popularity since then.
+Unless you live in a rural area with a small population, you should have plenty of matches to choose from.
+Practically everyone on the planet uses Facebook and many of them are single folks using the dating feature.

 What I like: